StarsoftAnalysis/MediaOrganiser/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Allows media items (i.e. attachments) to be organised into folders.
+This is ALPHA software -- not ready for serious use yet.

 == Description ==